moosefs/moosefs/README.md

 <img align="right" alt="MooseFS logo" src="https://moosefs.com/Content/Images/moosefs.png" />

-# MooseFS - A Petabyte Distributed File System
+# MooseFS – A Petabyte Distributed File System
 MooseFS is a Petabyte Open Source Network Distributed File System.
-It is easy to deploy and maintain, fault tolerant, highly performing, easily scalable, POSIX compliant.
+It is easy to deploy and maintain, highly reliable, fault tolerant, highly performing, easily scalable and POSIX compliant.

-MooseFS spreads data over several physical commodity servers, which are visible to the user as one big volume.
+MooseFS spreads data over a number of commodity servers, which are visible to the user as one resource.
 For standard file operations MooseFS acts like ordinary Unix-like file system:

-* A hierarchical structure (directory tree)
+* A hierarchical structure – **directory tree**
-* Stores POSIX file attributes (permissions, last access and modification times, etc.)
+* Stores **POSIX file attributes** – permissions, last access and modification times, etc.
-* Supports ACLs
+* Supports **ACLs**
-* Supports POSIX and BSD locks
+* Supports POSIX and BSD **file locks** – including support for **distributed file locking**
-* Supports special files (block and character devices, pipes and sockets)
+* Supports **special files** – block and character devices, pipes and sockets
-* Symbolic links (file names pointing to target files, not necessarily on MooseFS) and hard links (different names of files which refer to the same data on MooseFS)
+* Supports **symbolic links** – file names pointing to target files, not necessarily on MooseFS
+* Supports **hard links** – different names of files which refer to the same data on MooseFS

 Distinctive MooseFS features:

-* High reliability - configurable number of files' copies are stored on separate servers
+* **High reliability** – files are stored in several copies on separate servers.
+The number of copies is called "goal" and is a configurable parameter, even per each file
-* No Single Point of Failure - all hardware and software components may be redundant
+* **No Single Point of Failure** – all hardware and software components may be redundant
-* Parallel data operations - many clients can access many files concurrently
+* **Parallel** data operations – many clients can access many files concurrently
-* Capacity can be dynamically expanded by simply adding new computers/disks on the fly
+* Capacity can be **dynamically expanded** by simply adding new servers/disks on the fly
-* Retired hardware may be removed on the fly
+* Retired hardware **may be removed on the fly**
-* Deleted files are retained for a configurable period of time (a file system level "trash bin")
+* Deleted files are retained for a configurable period of time (a **file system level "trash bin"**)
-* Coherent, "atomic" snapshots of files, even while the files are being written/accessed
+* **Coherent, "atomic" snapshots** of files, even while the files are being written/accessed
-* Access to the file system can be limited based on IP address and/or password (similarly as in NFS)
+* **Access to the file system can be limited** based on IP address and/or password (similarly as in NFS)
-* Data tiering - supports different storage policies for different files/directories
+* **Data tiering** – supports different storage policies for different files/directories in Storage Classes mechanism
+* Per-directory, **"project" quotas** – configurable per RAW space, usable space, number of inodes with hard and soft quotas support
+* Apart from file system storage, MooseFS also provides **block storage** (`mfsbdev`)
-* Efficient, pure C implementation
+* Efficient, **pure C** implementation
-* Ethernet support
+* **Ethernet** support

 ## Supported platforms
-MooseFS can be installed on any POSIX compliant operating system including different Linux distributions, FreeBSD, OS X:
+MooseFS can be installed on any POSIX compliant operating system including various Linux distributions, FreeBSD and macOS:

 * Ubuntu
 * Debian
-* RHEL/CentOS
+* RHEL / CentOS
 * OpenSUSE
 * FreeBSD
 * macOS
-* Raspbian - Raspberry Pi 3
+* Raspbian – Raspberry Pi 3

 MooseFS Linux Client uses [FUSE](https://github.com/libfuse/libfuse).
 MooseFS macOS Client uses [FUSE for macOS](https://github.com/osxfuse/osxfuse).